jorge2751/GoAPI/NOTES.md

 This is a simple REST API built with Go's standard library that:
 - Serves a JSON response at the `/hello_world` endpoint
+- Serves random quotes at the `/quotes/random` endpoint
 - Uses proper HTTP status codes and content types
 - Handles errors appropriately
 - Can be configured via environment variables